aras-p/test_exr_htj2k_jxl/README.md

 OpenEXR has been the go-to format for that; here I compare several existing lossless compression modes in it (ZIP, PIZ, RLE), as well as others:

-- OpenEXR, with upcoming `HTJ2K` compression mode.
+- OpenEXR, with the new `HTJ2K` compression.
 This is based on "[High-Throughput JPEG 2000](https://jpeg.org/jpeg2000/htj2k.html)" format/algorithms, using open source [OpenJPH](https://github.com/aous72/OpenJPH) library.
 - [JPEG-XL](https://jpeg.org/jpegxl/index.html) file format, using open source [libjxl](https://github.com/libjxl/libjxl)
   library.